Emeritus Professor of Urban Performance Studies

-Until recently Nicolas was closely involved as thematic lead with two of the University of Warwick's Global Research Priorities (GRPs), Sustainable Cities (where the theme was social and cultural sustainability) and Connecting Cultures (where he led the urban futures theme).
+Nicolas was closely involved as thematic lead with two of the University of Warwick's Global Research Priorities (GRPs), Sustainable Cities (where the theme was social and cultural sustainability) and Connecting Cultures (where he led the urban futures theme).
 In April 2017 he convened a day-long symposium at Warwick Arts Centre funded by both GRPs and entitled Sky Blues City: Imagining a Sustainable Cultural Future for Coventry which explored new collaborative research opportunities between the universities of Coventry and Warwick, arising from Coventry's nomination to be UK City of Culture in 2021 and the city's 10-year Cultural Strategy.
 Nicolas also contributed a public key-note to a symposium entitled The Biennial Effect: Biennials and Place-making at the first Coventry Biennial of Contemporary Art in October 2017 and is now a member of its advisory board.
 See: Coventry Biennial of Contemporary Art

-My research interests revolve around site-specific practices and, in particular, performance's intersection with urban contexts.
-This often takes me into the realms of visual and live art, cultural geography, ethnography and the built environment and I have written widely on contemporary artists and architects, including Ai Weiwei, Damien Hirst, Bob and Roberta Smith, Ayse Erkmen, Elmgreen and Dragset, Alfredo Jaar, Sophie Calle, Francis Alys, Aleksandra Mir, Tomoko Takahashi, Richard Wentworth, Rachel Whiteread, Mark Quinn, Peter Eisenman, Anthony Gormley, Daniel Libeskind, Christo and Jeanne-Claude, Tacita Dean, Hans Haacke and Christian Boltanski.
-I have recently completed a book on the relationship between contemporary art biennials and their urban locations within the context of Europe and am Principal Investigator on a 3-year practice-based AHRC-funded research project entitled Sensing the City (2017-2020), which involves working with the Centre for Dance Research at Coventry University, Film and Television Studies at Warwick and commissioned artists.
-The project is based on devising a model of urban data capture using the human body as sensor.
+My research interests revolved around site-specific practices and, in particular, performance's intersection with the complexity of urban contexts.
+This often took me into the realms of visual and live art, cultural geography, ethnography and the built environment and I have written widely on contemporary artists and architects, including Ai Weiwei, Damien Hirst, Bob and Roberta Smith, Ayse Erkmen, Elmgreen and Dragset, Alfredo Jaar, Sophie Calle, Francis Alys, Aleksandra Mir, Tomoko Takahashi, Richard Wentworth, Rachel Whiteread, Mark Quinn, Peter Eisenman, Anthony Gormley, Daniel Libeskind, Christo and Jeanne-Claude, Tacita Dean, Hans Haacke and Christian Boltanski.
+I recently completed a book on the relationship between contemporary art biennials and their urban locations within the context of Europe and was Principal Investigator on a 3-year practice-based AHRC-funded research project entitled Sensing the City (2017-2020), which involved working with the Centre for Dance Research at Coventry University, Film and Television Studies at Warwick and commissioned artists.
+The project was based on devising a model of urban data capture using the human body as sensor.
 See: Sensing the City